ec-jrc/lisflood-code/4_Static-maps_channel-geometry/index.md

-## Channel geometry
+# Channel geometry

 In the LISFLOOD model flow through the channel is simulated using the kinematic wave equations.
 Channel maps describe the sub grid information of the channel geometry, i.e. the length, slope, width and depth of the main channel inside a grid-cell.  <br/>
-The channel mask map is the Boolean field with '1' for all grid-cells with channels and NoData for all grid-cells with no channels.  <br/>
++ The **channel mask** map is the Boolean field with '1' for all grid-cells with channels and NoData for all grid-cells with no channels.  <br/>
-The channel side slope map (referred as 's' in Figure 41) defines the slope of the channel banks. <br/>
++ The **channel side slope** map (referred as 's' in Figure 41) defines the slope of the channel banks. <br/>
-The channel length map is the length of the river in each grid-cell, and the value can exceed grid-size to account for meandering rivers. <br/>
++ The **channel length** map is the length of the river in each grid-cell, and the value can exceed grid-size to account for meandering rivers. <br/>
-The channel gradient (or channel slope) map is the average gradient of the main river inside a cell. <br/>
++ The **channel gradient** (or channel slope) map is the average gradient of the main river inside a cell. <br/>
-The Manning's roughness coefficient map can be derived by an empirical relationship of the DEM and the upstream area according to Burek et al. (2014).
++ The **Manning's roughness coefficient** map can be derived by an empirical relationship of the DEM and the upstream area according to [Burek et al. (2014)](https://ec-jrc.github.io/lisflood/pdfs/Dataset_hydro.pdf).
 The kinematic wave approach uses the Manning’s formula, an empirical formula for open channel flow or free-surface flow driven by gravity.
 The Manning’s roughness coefficient is reciprocal proportional to the cross-sectional average velocity (in m/s).
 A lower Manning’s coefficient results in a faster responding time at the outlet. <br/>
-The bottom width map (referred as Wb in Figure 41) is the width of the bottom of the channel. <br/>
++ The **bottom width map** (referred as Wb in Figure 41) is the width of the bottom of the channel. <br/>
-The floodplain map (referred as Wfp in Figure 41) is used to calculate water levels in the LISFLOOD model. <br/>
++ The **floodplain map** (referred as Wfp in Figure 41) is used to calculate water levels in the LISFLOOD model. <br/>
-The bankfull channel depth map (referred as Dbf in Figure 41) is the difference between floodplain bottom level (referred as zfp in Figure 41) and the channel bottom level (referred as zbot in [Figure 41](###### Figure41). <br/>
++ The **bankfull channel depth** map (referred as Dbf in Figure 41) is the difference between floodplain bottom level (referred as zfp in Figure 41) and the channel bottom level (referred as zbot in Figure 41. <br/>
-Channel characteristics, explained above, are shown in the Figure 41 below [Methodology](### Methodology).  <br/>
+Channel characteristics, explained above, are shown in the Figure 41 below.  <br/>

 <p float="left">
   <img src="../media/Static-Maps/channel_geometry1.png" width="600" />
   <img src="../media/Static-Maps/channel_geometry2.png" width="400" />
 </p>
-###### Figure41

-### Methodology
-### Leaf Area Index for land covers forest, irrigated crops, and other
+*Figure41: Geometry of channel cross-section in kinematic wave routing (original figure from [Burek et al., 2013](https://publications.jrc.ec.europa.eu/repository/handle/JRC78917)).

-#### General map information and possible source data
+## General map information and possible source data

 | Map name | File name;type | Units; range | Description |
 | :---| :--- | :--- | :--- |